BrianStritch/DBMS-Walkthrough_project/README.md

          That's it, everything should be ready now, so go ahead and save all of your files, and start the application in your Terminal if it's not already running.

+## __Stage 8 READ - READ the tasks__
+Let's get started to create the Read method for our CRUD functionality of our Tasks.
+The first thing we need to do is extract all of the tasks from our database, so let's open the routes.py file.

+###### __routes.py__
+    - Since we've got our tasks listed on the home page, find the 'home' function at the top, and we'll add a new variable called 'tasks'.
+          Using the imported Task model, we can simply query all tasks found, and if you wanted to, you could have them ordered by the Task.id as well.
+          The only thing left to do on this file, is to pass that list over to the front-end template, which I will also call 'tasks', and set that to our tasks list above.

+###### __Materializscss.com__
+    - Now, we need some sort of method to display our tasks, which could be the Materialize cards that we used for the categories.
+          However, given that our Tasks contain more information than the categories, I'm going to use something different called 'collapsibles', like an accordion found within Bootstrap.
+          As you can see from the Materialize docs, their collapsibles are simply just unordered-lists with list-items.
+          They've included an icon, and the text within the 'collapsible-header' element is displayed to users.
+          Once clicked, the collapsible will expand, and then display the text provided within the 'collapsible-body' element.
+          This is perfect for our situation, so let's copy the entire code snippet, and we'll go ahead and paste this within our tasks.html template below the existing row.

+###### __tasks.html__
+    - Due to the fact that we will have an unknown number of tasks, we should create a for-loop over each task, and have it dynamically add a list-item for each Task from the database.
+          Let's delete 2 of the 3 list-items, and let's provide a more suitable icon as well, which will be a downward facing caret or chevron symbol to signify more content is available.
+          Also, feel free to style this with whatever helper color class you'd like, but I'm going to stick with this overall blue theme with white-text.
+          This for-loop will iterate over each task within our list of all tasks.
+          Since we only want the list-item to be generated for each task, let's wrap the list-item inside of our for-loop, making sure not to put the element inside of the loop.
+          Be sure to also close the {% endfor %} between the closing and closing tags.
+          Obviously we want to display the actual task name, so let's add the variable {{ task.task_name }} inside of tags, since that's the column header we assigned in the models.py file.
+          We can also add the due date as well, using the database column header of 'due_date'.
+          Some of our tasks might be marked as urgent, so we can include a conditional check to see if the 'task.is_urgent' is set to True.
+          If it is true, meaning our task is an urgent task, then we can include an icon to highlight the fact that it's urgent.
+          As for the collapsible-body, let's remove the element, and add our own content.
+          We can start by adding the specific task category wrapped inside of tags to make it bold.
+          Underneath that, we'll add a new paragraph tag, which will be where we include the 'task_description' that explains the details about the task.
+          Before we can test everything, there's one more thing we need to do with our collapsibles, which is to initialize them via JavaScript.

+###### __back to matrerialize to copy javascript code__
+    - Go back to the Materialize site, and let's copy the code that will initialize our collapsible elements.
+        Paste that within your custom JavaScript file,

+###### __script.js__
+    - and I'm going to call this variable 'collapsibles', then initialize that below.

+Save all of your changes, and if the app isn't currently running in your Terminal, go ahead and start it.
+Remember, since we've added custom JavaScript, you might need to hard-reload the page in order for the static files on our browser to be updated.

+###### __live site__
+    - if you recall, we opted for a specific date format when selecting a date from the datepicker, but you may have noticed that it's not displaying properly on our list.
+          The templating engine we're using called Jinja actually comes with a helpful method of '.strftime()' which stands for "string from time".
+          This is a Python directive that you can use within your Python files as well, and allows you to format dates and times to your preference.

+###### __back to tasks.html__
+          To see a full list of format options, visit strftime.org, which can be found in the link below this video.
+          In our case, the format we opted for was Date Month, comma, Year, so that would be the format of "%d %B, %Y", making sure to be careful with case-sensitivity.
+          Another thing we could add, is the Jinja filter of "|sort()" which will allow us to sort our tasks.
+          You can find a link below this video for a list of the built-in Jinja filters.
+          Clicking on "sort", you can see a few ways to use this, including the parameter of "attribute" using dot-notation from our database.
+          Let's go ahead and use the sort filter on our for-loop, and for the attribute, we'll have it sort by the "due_date" column.
+          Feel free to explore the other filters, and we encourage you to use some of these on your own projects in the future.

+Go ahead and save those changes, and reload the live preview page.
+As you can see, our date format is correct this time, and all of the tasks have been sorted by the date.
+The final thing to mention on this video, is converting your database queries into actual Python lists.
+Whenever you query the database, you actually get something returned called a Cursor Object, sometimes called a QuerySet.
+In some cases, you can't use a Cursor Object on the front-end, or with some of the Jinja template filters.
+Oftentimes, it's actually better to convert your queries into Python lists.
+Let's navigate to our routes.py file, and since we want this to occur only for queries

+###### __back to routes.py__
+    - since we want this to occur only for queries that have more than one result, let's find any that end with '.all()'.
+          As you can see, we've been doing this already, which is considered best practice, wrapping any query in a Python list().

+###### __end of stage 8__
+    - By now, we have full CRUD functionality for our Categories table, and we're halfway through the CRUD functionality for the Tasks table.
+          Users are able to create and read tasks from the database.
+          We still need to allow users to update and delete tasks, so in the next stage, we will focus on updating tasks.

+### __STAGE 9 UPDATE - UPDATING TASKS__